facelessuser/coloraide/docs/src/markdown/gamut.md

 ### Clip

-!!! success "The `clip` gamut mapping is registered in `Color` by default and cannot be unregistered"
+/// success | The `clip` gamut mapping is registered in `Color` by default and cannot be unregistered
+///

 Clipping is a simple and naive approach to gamut mapping.
 If the color space is bounded by a gamut, clip will compare each channel's value against the bounds for that channel set the value to the limit it exceeds.